Skip to content

 §16.5 TS-230 glibc canary — historical findings

-Since the node does not run on the TS-230 (§16.4), the glibc canary is not an active requirement.
+Since the node does not run on the TS-230 ([[packaging-deployment#ts230-as-nas]]), the glibc canary is not an active requirement.
 The findings below are kept as a reference in case direct QNAP deployment is ever reconsidered.

 The initial canary confirmed that all planned node dependencies install and import successfully on glibc 2.23 / aarch64 — so the QNAP-as-node option remains technically viable.
-The automated CI canary (§16.5.2) has been suspended as it guards a deployment model that is no longer in use.
+The automated CI canary ([[packaging-deployment#auto-canary]]) has been suspended as it guards a deployment model that is no longer in use.

 Note